clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 - `import React from 'react';`
 - in the App.js, import Person from './Person/Person'; (note Capital letter 'Person' so React knows it is a custom Component)
 - functional components are 'presentational' or 'dumb', 'stateless'
+- there is no state property in functional component

 ```js
 // Person/Person.js